 Unlike the CV domain whose input is an image composed of pixels, the input of MLsgAPPs varies a lot due to the different functionalities required to run the power system.
-The input of MLsgAPPs can be classified into three types: conventional meter measurements, PMU measurements, and external data from APIs or third-party services.
-There are some studies that give a default assumption that the input of MLsgAPPs can be corrupted in all cases, which deal with the adversarial attacks similar to those in the CV domain.
-However, it is not always the case.
-It is difficult for the attacker to arbitrarily corrupt the input of MLsgAPPs.
-The attacker must have the capability of exploiting the vulnerabilities exposed in sensors, communication network, substations, and control center \cite{ieee2011unsecure}.
+The input can be divided into three types: conventional meter measurements, PMU measurements, and external data from APIs or third-party services.
+Some studies give a default assumption that the input of MLsgAPPs can be corrupted in all cases, which deal with adversarial attacks similar to those in the CV domain.
+However, this is not always the case.
+To corrupt the input, the attacker must have the capability of exploiting the vulnerabilities exposed in sensors, communication networks, substations, and control centers \cite{ieee2011unsecure}.

-By assuming that the sensors are deployed in the wild, the attacker can easily compromise or undermine the sensor measurements.
-In fact, some communication protocols are well documented and available in the public society, and thus the transmitted data can be compromised by the man-in-the-middle attack \cite{wei2011vulcyberattakcs}\cite{yan2012smartgridcomm}, an shown in Fig. \ref{fig:robustnessaa}.
-The IEEE C36.118 standard shows that the communication errors and noise of PMU measurements can be 1\% deviating from the true value \cite{ieeestrands}.
-Therefore, the injected adversarial perturbation can be covered by the noise.
-It is also possible for the attacker to inject false data into substations or weather forecasting service providers \cite{wei2011vulcyberattakcs}.
-The weather forecast input to MLpsAPPs usually comes from external APIs, which can be modified using the malware.
-We summarize what the crafted power variables are and how to compromise them according to the communication network's vulnerabilities in Table \ref{table:modelinputvulne}.